lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 {: id="sect-4.3.2"}

-For encryption keys, the end entity can provide the private key to the CA/RA, or can be required to decrypt a value in order to prove possession of the private key.
+For encryption keys, the end entity can provide the private key to the CA/RA (e.g., for archiving), or can be required to decrypt a value in order to prove possession of the private key.
 Decrypting a value can be achieved either directly or indirectly.